lucas-The-Coder/lucas-The-Coder/README.md

 ## About Me

-I'm a self-driven developer based in an undisclosed location, focusing on building innovative solutions through technology.
+I'm a self-driven developer based in South Africa, focusing on building innovative solutions through technology.
 I am currently exploring AI/ML and automation concepts to deepen my understanding of these exciting fields.

 ## 🛠️ Skills & Technologies